fnzainal/AppO/README.md

 # AppO
-just deskstop app for excercise :)
+just excercise of learn deskstop app :)

 `write on java with IntelliJ IDEA.
 `